lab-design/lab-design.github.io/_posts/2025-04-27-uprl-mutation-testing-reinforcement-learning.md

 ---
 title: "Would your tests catch a real bug in a reinforcement-learning agent?
-Our ICSE 2025 paper puts them to the test."
+Our ICSE 2025 paper tests for real faults."
 ---

 Reinforcement learning trains agents for tasks such as driving a vehicle or controlling a robot, and before such an agent reaches production its tests need to be good enough to catch real problems.
 Mutation testing offers a way to measure that, by injecting faults and checking whether the tests notice, but it only works if the injected faults resemble the ones that actually occur.